Our half-day and full-day writing retreats are a staple of The Write Track initiative hosted by CTLE and Faculty Success.

 "I'm a first semester doc student.
 I received so much direction and so many great organization tips!"

-We are happy to announce our second fall 2020 writing retreat with national guest speaker, Dr. Katie Linder.
+Click on the links below to view recordings from our fall 2020 writing retreat with national guest speaker, Dr. Katie Linder and CTLE faculty fellow Dr. Sharon Zumbrunn.

 Afraid that your break will pass you by without achieving the writing goals you have in front of you?
 Research says that goals are more easily accomplished when they are clearly articulated and written down.
 In this interactive workshop, participants will engage in reflective activities to design their upcoming break writing plans.